 “We really do miss him coming in to our office for his daily catch up.
 I think each one of us would have something to tell you about him of which mine is a small tribute…”

 Graham’s other roles included being a school governor and a Friend of Filwood Library.

-In May 2013, he had the “great honour” of receiving The Lord Mayor’s Award to mark a milestone of 60 years of volunteering in the community.
+In May 2013, he had the “great honour” of receiving The Lord Mayor’s Medal to mark a milestone of 60 years of volunteering in the community.

 Interviewed several times by The Knowledge about his volunteering achievements, he said in 2017: “I’m trying to cut down, but I feel it gives me something to look forward to when I get up in the morning.
 I will continue to work as long as I can, because it helps me as well as people on the estate.”